yundoisl/mini-blog/README.md

 ### Introduction

-This is mini blog app which performs CRUD operation with authentication via JWT by consuming REST APIs exposed by the back-end server.
+This is mini blog app which performs CRUD operation with authorization via JWT by consuming REST APIs exposed by the back-end server.

 It consists of two services (`postgresql` and `mini-blog`) which run on docker container.